cnsoft/cocos2d-kamcord-ios/README.md

 ## Examples

 The `Examples` directory has a fully functional example of how to use Kamcord in your application.
-It is a slightly modified version of the RenderTextureTest from the cocos2d test suite.
+It is a slightly modified version of the `RenderTextureTest` from the cocos2d test suite.
 When the app launches, there are two buttons on the top right of the screen you can press to start and stop video recording.

-Be;pw all of the code integration points.
+Below are all of the code integration points.
 We bold the lines we added to make Kamcord work.
 First, we do some initialization:

 <pre><code>- (void) applicationDidFinishLaunching:(UIApplication*)application
 {